gulizdt/PyBer_Analysis/README.md

-Total weekly fares are highest for urban territories and lowest for rural territories almost during all period of observation.
-However, fares for urban and suburban territories fall to level of fares for rural territories in last weeks of April.
+TTotal weekly fares are highest for urban territories and lowest for rural territories almost during all period of observation.
+Fares for all territories seem to go up towards the end of February and then take a dip in the beginning of March.
+.

 ## Summary